Toerktumlare/mandelbrot-gen/README.md

 ### How to build

-Make sure you have cmake installad and a compiler that supports at least C++11
+Make sure you have cmake installed and a compiler that supports at least C++11 (clang, gnu)

-Checkout this repo then run in the root folder
+Checkout this repo then run in the project root folder
 ```
-cmake
+cmake .
 make
 ```